 Hundreds of thousands of people are without a place to call home today.
 That’s why there has never been a more important time to fight for the change that is desperately needed.

-This legislation covers our model for housing people with experience of homelessness.
+This legislation covers the model Emmaus uses to house people with experience of homelessness.

-We are undertaking a large-scale project to help shape the implementation of the Act, working closely with Emmaus communities, other providers, and people with lived experience.
+We are leading a large-scale project to help shape how the Act is implemented — working closely with Emmaus communities, other supported housing providers, and people with lived experience.

 We are joining forces with other charities to campaign around some of the biggest issues impacting on homelessness today.
 These include:

-We campaigned against the previous government’s Criminal Justice Bill, which would have allowed police to fine or arrest rough sleepers for being a ‘nuisance’.
-Together with Crisis and 35 other organisations, we wrote to the Home Secretary in April 2024 calling for a re-think of the Bill.
+We campaigned against the previous government’s Criminal Justice Bill, which would have given police the power to fine or arrest people sleeping rough for being a so-called ‘nuisance’.

 Emmaus has conducted research in recent years to show the positive impact that our communities have, both for individuals, and society at large.
-Research projects in have included:
+Research in recent years has included projects such as:

 If you’d like to know more about our research, policy and campaigns work, or would like to get involved, we would be delighted to hear from you.